-whiny comments well thought-out statements about my passion for traveling.
-But I feel I’ve done a poor job of explaining WHY I’m actually passionate about traveling.
+I feel I’ve done a poor job so far in explaining why I’m actually passionate about traveling.

-Basically, I just cannot stand still for longer periods of time.
-And I’m not talking about fidgeting during an hour-long meeting.
-This is about living in the same apartment, doing the same job, taking the same bus, etc. for months
+At the very core, I can’t deal with routine and standing still.
+I’m not talking about fidgeting during an hour-long meeting.
+This is about living in the same apartment, doing the same job, taking the same bus for months

 and months and months.
-I feel anxious and on edge—it makes me want to pack up everything and get as far away as possible.
-Simply put, routine kills me.
+It makes me want to pack up everything and get as far away as possible.

 If I can travel the world, why would I want to stay in the same place?
 Why not discover the amazing places I see on pictures or read about on the internet and in books and magazines?
-I want to see them, experience them, remember them.
+I want to see them, experience them, make my own memories.

-1. Those who are most happy where they are.
+1. Those who are the most happy where they are.

 The first group has their one place in this world.
 Maybe they were already born in the right place or find it at some point in their life and decide that this is where they want to settle down.
-Maybe with friends, maybe with a partner, or maybe with their family.
+Maybe with friends, a partner or family.
 They are important parts of their town or neighborhood, deeply integrated in their community.
 And while they do go on vacation, they don’t travel too far.
-They encounter foreign cultures and countries preferably through documentaries, friends, or family members as they themselves feel content where they are.
+They prefer to experience foreign cultures and countries through documentaries, friends, or family members.

 I have plenty of friends who fall into this group of people.
 They live where they grew up—even moving to the next bigger city seems strange to them.
 And why would they?
 After all, they are already in the place where they’re happiest and where they feel they belong.